shmulib/CGLSP/README.md

 coil j directly after coil i.
 All costs are non-negative except for pairs of coils that can't be sequence directly after each other, where the cost is -1 to indicate infeasibility.

-The smallest of the problem instances provided by the Spanish researches is cgl_17, containing 17 coils to be sequenced.
-Using this solver I have solved cgl_17 to optimality.
-I'm yet to be able to solve the other instances to optimality (the solver doesn't terminate), but I have several ideas for improving the branch and bound algorithm that should allow larger instances to be solved at all, and smaller instances to be solved faster.

-Further details of the problem instances are provided in the problem_instances/CGLSP_instaces/README.md file which was provided by the Spanish academics who shared the instances publicly.
+Further details of the problem instances are provided in the problem_instances/CGLSP_instaces/README.md file which was provided by the Spanish academics who [shared the instances publicly](https://data.mendeley.com/datasets/v357z2ncbh/2).

 You can also read about the problem instances in this paper written by the same academics, which is provided in this repo in CGLSP_academic_research/Problem_instances_dataset_of_a_real-world_sequencing_problem.pdf